-Deposits on lease contracts are amounts paid by various lessee as guarantee for the faithful compliance to the terms and conditions of the lease contract.
+Deposits on lease contracts are amounts paid by various lessees as guarantee for the faithful compliance to the terms and conditions of the lease contract.
 The amount is expected to be settled at the termination of the contract.
-As of December 31, 2020 and 2019, deposits on lease contracts amounted to P662,830.
+As of December 31, 2021 and 2020, deposits on lease contracts amounted to P662,830.